gamesbook/protograf/docs/source/script_anatomy.rst

 `↑ <table-of-contents-anat_>`_

 It is, unfortunately, all too easy to make mistakes while writing scripts.
-Some common kinds of mistakes are listed below - these are in no way meant to be comprehensive!
+Some common types of mistakes are listed below |dash| these are in no way meant to be comprehensive!

 Supplying the script an **incorrect value**, for example, giving the